joomlaboat/Ivan-Komlev-CV/README.md

 ## Summary

-Experienced software developer with over 17 years of professional expertise in designing, developing, and maintaining software applications.
-Proficient in various programming languages and technologies, such as PHP, JavaScript, SQL (MySQL and Microsoft SQL), C#, C++, Python, Java, LUA, Joomla CMS Extensions, API Connectors, and Agile and Waterfall methodologies.
-Demonstrated ability to work both independently and collaboratively within teams to deliver high-quality results within project deadlines and budget constraints.
+Versatile and accomplished software developer with over 17 years of experience crafting innovative and scalable software solutions.
+Proven expertise in a comprehensive range of programming languages and technologies, including PHP, JavaScript, SQL (MySQL and Microsoft SQL), C#, C++, Python, Java, and LUA.
+Adept at leveraging Agile and Waterfall methodologies to deliver high-impact projects within budget and on time.
+Thrives in both independent and collaborative environments, fostering a culture of innovation and excellence.
+Currently seeking H1B sponsorship to work in the United States.

 ## Contact Information